The Real Reason You Struggle with Estimating Work

 Break down the work.
 Smaller is saner.

-“Login system” is not an estimate—it’s a grab bag of nightmares.
+“Login system” is not an estimate; it’s a collection of issues.

 Call out assumptions.
 Loudly.